Turbo-GS: Accelerating 3D Gaussian Fitting for High-Quality Radiance Fields: Introduction

 Some prior works have recognized this problem and proposed solutions.
-For example, learning-based methods~\cite{instantsplat,gslrm2024,longlrm} estimate intermediate Gaussian initializations or directly estimate the final Gaussian positions in a feed-forward manner, enabling reconstruction in a few seconds.
-However, these methods are limited to a fixed number of input views and their generalization abilities are not well studied.
-Among learning-free methods that can handle an arbitrary number of views, the focus has been on building highly-optimized CUDA implementations~\cite{taming3dgs}, lightweight encodings to quantize Gaussian attributes~\cite{Girish2023EAGLESEA}, or replacing the optimizer with second-order methods for quicker convergence~\cite{Hllein20243DGSLMFG}.
-These methods speed up optimization, but more improvements are needed, especially for high-resolution 4K images.
+For example, learning-based methods~\cite{instantsplat,gslrm2024,longlrm, lvsm, mvsplat,noposplat} estimate intermediate Gaussian initializations or directly estimate the final Gaussian positions in a feed-forward manner, enabling reconstruction in a few seconds.
+However, these methods are limited to a fixed number of input views and low resolution, let alone handling multiple high-resolution 4K images.
+And their generalization abilities are not well studied.
+Among learning-free methods that can handle an arbitrary number of views, the focus has been on (1) building highly-optimized CUDA implementations, like accelerating the backward~\cite{mallick2024taming}, accurate tile-Gaussian pair construction~\cite{adrgaussian, stopthepop, speedygs} and load balance~\cite{adrgaussian}; (2) lightweight encodings to quantize Gaussian attributes~\cite{Girish2023EAGLESEA}; (3) strategies to reduce the number of gaussian points~\cite{fang2024mini}; or (4) replacing the optimizer with second-order methods for quicker convergence~\cite{Hllein20243DGSLMFG}.
+However, their approach neglects the analysis on high-resolution scenes, which are crucial for immersive experiences.

-We focus on accelerating the per-scene optimization of 3DGS \emph{without using any learning-based prior and without sacrificing quality}.
-A typical 3DGS pipeline consists of several components and design choices that directly impact fitting time: (1)~\textbf{optimizer-related} components include initialization, optimizer choice, optimization scheduler, and number of iterations, and (2)~\textbf{non-optimizer} components include the number of Gaussians, the rasterizer, Gaussian densification and pruning, and post-processing.
-Previous work speeds up a subset of these components, for instance, the optimizer~\cite{Hllein20243DGSLMFG} or the backward process~\cite{taming3dgs}.
-Further improvements appear feasible, but have not yet been explored.

-In this paper, we introduce \textbf{\methodname}, a method for fitting 3DGS that is \textbf{several times faster} than current state-of-the-art methods while matching or surpassing the quality of novel view synthesis.
-While existing methods~\cite{taming3dgs} focus on reducing the time for one optimization step, we focus on \emph{reaching a higher quality with fewer steps}.
-This is challenging since previous methods require a high number of iterations with a low \emph{densification rate} -- the interval after which 3D Gaussians are split.
-As shown in \Cref{fig:aggressivedensification} (green), increasing the densification rate results in early gains, but it eventually plateaus.
-Moreover, the initialization of the Gaussians has a big impact on the number of steps needed.

-Targeting the aforementioned issues, we contribute a series of designs that quickly stabilize the process and allow higher densification rates.
-First, the existing densification method~\cite{3dgs} relies solely on Gaussian positional error but ignores appearance, resulting in poor performance in texture-less areas.
-We introduce \textbf{position-appearance guidance} for more effective densification.
-Second, to balance densification and Gaussian fitting quality, we propose a \textbf{convergence-aware budgeting} process for adding new Gaussians.
-Finally, we make densification more reliable using an adaptive mechanism that \textbf{selectively adds Gaussians} only to the most frequently visited regions.
-In addition, we bootstrap optimization by initializing with an upsampled SfM point cloud~\cite{colmap}, and use a batched training strategy to reduce gradient oscillations.